-- Ph.D. in Engineering with concentration in Computer Science and Engineering (CSE).
+Admission to the Ph.D. in Engineering (concentration in Computer Science and Engineering) program requires:

 Ph.D. students must complete a total of at least 90 hours of graduate credit (including 45 credit hours of dissertation) beyond the bachelor’s degree, or 60 credit hours beyond the M.S. degree.
 Doctoral candidacy requires selection of an academic advisor, formation of a dissertation committee, and satisfactory performance on the doctoral qualifying examination.
 Candidates are awarded the Ph.D. degree following:

-The Ph.D. usually takes a minimum of three full years of graduate work beyond the M.S. degree.
+The Ph.D. typically takes a minimum of three full years of graduate work beyond the M.S. degree.

 The general requirements for the Ph.D. degree are: